Are you thinking of becoming a teacher and want to find out more?

 Secondary teacher education only:

-Secondary student teachers are generally required to have completed a subject-based degree or an NZQF Level 7 diploma with a mix of subjects relevant to their chosen teaching subjects followed by a Graduate Diploma of Teaching.
+Secondary student teachers are generally required to have completed a subject-based degree or an NZQF Level 7 diploma with a mix of subjects relevant to their chosen teaching subjects followed by a Graduate Diploma of Teaching (also refer to post-graduate qualifications above).
 Some tertiary providers also offer conjoint teaching degrees, which allow you to study your subject-based degree alongside your teaching qualification.
 When planning your degree it’s a good idea to discuss your ideas and choices with a tertiary provider to make sure that teaching remains an option for you.

 Prospective students whose degrees are not subject-based can often complete a one-year graduate diploma in order to gain the requisite number of subject credits to have a major and a minor secondary school curriculum subject to teach.